 When planting basil, it’s important to choose a spot in your garden that gets plenty of sunlight.

 Basil also does well when planted near other herbs, such as oregano, parsley, and thyme.
-Planting these herbs together can help to deter pests and improve the flavor of your basil.
-So if you’re looking to add some flavor to your garden, consider planting some basil.
+Planting these herbs together can help to keep certain pests away and improve the flavor of your basil.

 Basil Grows Well With